 Nuts and seeds

 Unsalted, unroasted nuts and seeds can make up part of a healthy diet when eaten in the right quantities, and the right types.
 They're packed full of nutrients like vitamins, protein and unsaturated fats.
 In recent studies, nuts have been shown to play an important role in preventing certain diseases.
 For example, snacking on a handful (about 30g) of nuts or seeds every day was shown to reduce the risk of a stroke and early death in a study of 7,000 men and women.

 But more isn't always better - and nuts are a prime example.
 If you have issues with inflammation or digestion, nuts and seeds might not be that great for you.
 It’s all about striking a balance that works for your body's needs.
 Some people also find nuts easier to digest after soaking.

 Eating a lot of red and highly processed meat probably increases your risk of bowel (colorectal) cancer.
 Limit to 90g per day (about the size of a pack of cards) or think of the meat as a side and the vegetables as the main.
-This advice comes from the NHS, but it’s important to bear in mind that all red meat is being compared as one - whether it’s highly processed, and containing additives or the finest organic grass-fed beef.
+This advice comes from the NHS, but it’s important to bear in mind that all red meat is being compared as one - whether it’s highly processed and containing additives or the finest organic grass-fed beef.

 A spoonful of sugar?

-Let's find out what a healthy diet looks like
+You’re helping to find out what a healthy diet looks like

 There's a lot of advice around healthy habits and dietary advice from nutritional studies.
 But these take a long time to be developed and can be restricted, only focusing on one or two things at a time.
 Despite there being a wealth of data, obesity and diabetes are at an all-time high.
 Basically, there’s a lot more to learn - and that’s where you come in.
 Your answers to the dietary questionnaire will help us shape what makes a healthy diet, so keep checking back for more questionnaires to improve the health and wellbeing for you and others.